opencitations/heritrace/README.md

 * `shouldBeDisplayed`: Whether this class should be shown in the interface
 * `displayName`: Human-readable name for the class
 * `fetchUriDisplay`: SPARQL query to generate a display string for entities of this class
+* `similarity_properties`: A list of property URIs used to identify potentially similar entities.
+These properties are considered key characteristics for determining if two entities of the same class might be duplicates or closely related.
+For example, for a `Book`, this might include the title and identifiers.
 * `displayProperties`: List of properties to display for this class
   * `property`: The RDF property URI
   * `displayName`: Label shown in the interface